 Two days after the press conference at Churchill, Baffert issued a statement saying that Medina Spirit had been treated with an anti-fungal cream containing betamethasone for skin disease that developed after the April 3 Santa Anita Derby-G1.
 Churchill Downs suspended Baffert from entering horses.
 The Maryland Jockey Club delayed the Preakness entry process by a day, before working out an agreement on special pre-race testing and monitoring of Baffert’s horses.

 Preakness starters Medina Spirit and Concert Tour plus two other weekend runners passed those tests, and were permitted to run, though Baffert did not attend, claiming he didn’t want to be a distraction (the cable TV tour be damned).

 By Preakness Day, another Baffert statement asked to keep the focus on Medina Spirit and the sport.
-And so it went for racing, already battered by federally indicted trainers Jorge Navarro and Jason Servis, spectatorless events during the Covid-19 pandemic and the uncertainty of the Horse Racing Integrity Act to nationalize medication rules and other regulation starting in 2022.
+And so it went for racing, already battered by federally indicted trainers Jorge Navarro and Jason Servis, spectatorless events during the Covid-19 pandemic and the uncertainty of the Horse Racing Integrity and Safety Act to nationalize medication rules and other regulation starting in 2022.
 A positive test in the Derby, for the first time since Dancer’s Image in 1968?
 Add it to the list.

 Medina Spirit’s Preakness defeat, a hard-trying third after setting a pressured pace, for the moment threw cold water on the madness of an industry trying to right itself.
 A Derby winner who tested above the limit for betamethasone was one thing.
 A Triple Crown bid would have been something altogether different.